 Now, on to my blog:

 We’ve all heard the expression, “kick up your heels.”
 What exactly does it mean?
-Various online urban dictionaries had these answers: to do things that you enjoy; to cast off one’s inhibitions and have a good time.
+A Google search yielded these explanations: doing things that you enjoy or having a good time by discarding your inhibitions.

 I visited a stable not long ago and hung out with some of the horses.
 One was led into the ring and immediately hunkered down, rolled over, and kicked up his heels for the sheer joy of it, all the while wiggling around and changing himself from white to tan to the consternation of his groomers of which I was to be one.
 We would have to spend extra time at our upcoming task to transform him back to the white of his birth.
 No matter, we human onlookers became childlike along with our stallion, basking in his exuberance.